wduquette/advent/README.md

 Also, see docs/journal.txt.

-* Debug commands shouldn't advance the clock.
 * The Game
+  * Add "wayback" room.
+    * You can't really go there.
+It's the way you remember coming, but it won't let you back.
+    * Could be done as an "EnterRoom" guard.
+    * Could be done as a "DeadEnd" destination.
+(That would be nice.)
+  * Add stone for sword to be in.
+    * The stone should obscure the sword.
+All you can see is the hilt.
+    * The stone should have the words, "Only the pure".
+    * When you get the sword successfully, the stone should evaporate.
+    * You can't enter the cave without the sword.
+It makes you feel better.
+  * Add more story.
   * Main loop should halt if you're dead at the end of it.
-  * Add puzzle to make water flow in the stream.
-  * Extend the world.
-  * Add some more things and more puzzles.
-  * Add more story.
   * Add NPCs, monsters.
     * Maybe less of a standard text adventure, more of a text-based RPG?
   * Add winning condition.
+* Debug commands shouldn't advance the clock.
 * Add save/restore
 * Improve vocabulary and grammar management
   * Consider design where verbs (operations) depend on